 The 9 biggest mistakes resume writers make when working with clients on LinkedIn profiles

-This Module will show you how to use this elearning environment.
+This module shows you how to use this elearning environment.
 It’s easy.

-At the end of each learning unit you will mark it complete.
+At the end of each learning unit, you’ll mark the unit as complete.

-At the end of each learning module you will take a short quiz.
+At the end of each learning module, you’ll take a short quiz.

-At the end of this entire course, you will pass a final exam to earn your CEUs.
+At the end of this entire course, you’ll pass a final exam to earn your CEUs.

-In this module you will learn what economic conditions have caused a change in how people find work, and what this means to companies, job seekers and career professionals.
+In this module, you’ll learn what economic conditions have caused a change in how people find work.
+You’ll also discover what this means to companies, job seekers, and career professionals.

-In this module you will learn the fundamental strategies job seekers use and break down the differences between resume and online profile writing.
+In this module, you’ll learn the fundamental strategies job seekers use and break down the differences between resume writing and online profile writing.

 LinkedIn’s Role In the Job Search

-In this module you will find out what LinkedIn is from their CEO, the president of the United States, and take a quick video lesson on LinkedIn Profiles.
+In this module, you’ll find out what LinkedIn is from their CEO and the president of the United States.
+You’ll also take a quick video lesson on LinkedIn Profiles.

-Writing for LinkedIn has a unique style and means you’ll have to change how you’ve done things in the past.
+LinkedIn writing has a unique style, which means you’ll have to change how you’ve done things in the past.
 Are you ready for a whole new way of writing?

-There’s a lot of talk about optimizing LinkedIn profiles to maximize search.
-Well, that’s all rooted in understanding keywords, which you will by the end of this lesson!
+There’s a lot of talk about optimizing LinkedIn profiles to maximize search results.
+Well, that’s all rooted in understanding keywords, which you will by the end of this lesson.

-After I started coaching LinkedIn profile writers in their practice, I’ve encountered some deadly client-losing mistakes.
-Learn these so you can avoid them later.
+In my time coaching LinkedIn profile writers, I’ve encountered some deadly client-losing mistakes.
+I’m sharing them with you so you can avoid them later.

-Although Summary isn’t read first, the profile summary is one of the most important (and time consuming) parts of someone’s LinkedIn profile.
+Although no one reads the summary section first, the profile summary is one of the most important (and time-consuming) parts of someone’s LinkedIn profile.
 These lessons will help you feel confident while writing in your client’s voice.

 When an employer does a search on LinkedIn, the first things they see are the person’s picture and the headline next to it, all in a long list of search results.
-They will click on the profiles with the most compelling headline.
+They’ll click on the profiles with the most compelling headlines.

-Many resume writers copy and paste the resume into LinkedIn’s Experience sections.
+Many resume writers copy and paste a client’s resume into LinkedIn’s experience section.
 Don’t make this mistake.
-Follow the lessons bellow and your client will LOVE you for it.
+Follow the lessons in this module, and your client will LOVE you for it.

 There’s a lot more to LinkedIn than meets the eye.
-We’re going to talk about some of the special sections of a profile that can help your client really stand out from the crowd.
+In this module, I fill you in on some of the special sections of a profile that can help your client really stand out from the crowd.

 Learn how to get your CEUs.